ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 ```bash
 huggingface-cli download TheBloke/Llama-2-7b-Chat-GGUF llama-2-7b-chat.Q4_K_M.gguf --local-dir . --local-dir-use-symlinks False
 ```
-Before you proceed with running this model, lets take a quick look at what `Q4_K_M` in the model name denotes.
+Before you proceed and run this model, lets take a quick look at what `Q4_K_M` in the model name denotes.

 ## Quantization format
 `Q4_K_M` in the model name refers to the quantization method used in the model.
 The goal of quantization is to make the model smaller (to fit in less memory) and faster (to reduce memory bandwidth bottlenecks transfering large amounts of data from memory to a processor).
 The primary trade-off to keep in mind when reducing a model's size is maintaining quality/accuracy.
 Ideally a model is quantized to meet size and speed requirements while retaining as much accuracy as possible.